March 23, 2015 § 28 Comments

 In the Wrinkly Prostate Division, although most of the riders aren’t good at holding their water, decades of racing have made them masters at avoiding crash magnets.
 So there is a race-within-a-race: Get away from the magnet.
 And since I’m the worst bike handler after whomever the crash magnet happens to be, everyone slides and jostles and positions so that I’m the one stuck on Crash Magnet’s wheel.

 I dashed off to the left and got ahead of him, but to no avail.
 The deck reshuffled and there he was again.
-After the fourth reshuffle I resigned myself to the terrible accident in store if he hung around much longer.
+After the fourth reshuffle I resigned myself to the terrible bicycle falling off incident in store if he hung around much longer.
 This is one of the great freeing experiences of bike racing.
 You are in destiny’s maw.

 Robb came up next to me after we’d crossed the first four rollers.
 The bottom of the big climb lay ahead.
 “This is gonna hurt,” he said.